dinesh-GDK/StyleTx/README.md

 pip3 install -r requirements.txt
 ```

-`torch` and `torchvision` versions in `requirements.txt` are CPU only, if ypu want to use the GPU versions that suit your hardware requirements visit this [link](https://pytorch.org/).
+`torch` and `torchvision` versions in `requirements.txt` are CPU only, if you want to use the GPU versions that suit your hardware requirements visit this [link](https://pytorch.org/).

 # pip Package
 ## Installation